Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 		<noscript>
 		 <a href="https://dc.sourceafrica.net/public/search/projectid%3A%20394-a-trail-of-dust-silicosis-compensation-system-in-south-africa%20">View/search document collection</a>
 		</noscript>
-		<figcaption>BROWSE DOCUMENTS: An insight in the Mine-Companies world before democracy took place in South Africa.
-So far, what we know about complaints in the procedures, lack of information and recognized compensation for tuberculosis, silicosis and silico-tuberculosis.
+		<figcaption>BROWSE DOCUMENTS: We have collected 29 documents from 1913 to 1960 which give an insight into how gold mining companies perceived lung illnesses and compensated their workers for them.
+We have added annotations to relevant sections for your convenience.
+Simply click on a document to browse.
 Documents provided by professor Jock Mcculloch.</figcaption>
 </figure>

+For the past 20 years, Australian Professor of History, Jock McCulloch, has dedicated the better part of his career to understanding just how bad a deal gold miners have had over the last 100 years.
+He’s traveled to rural areas in Botswana, Lesotho and the Eastern Cape, gathering interviews with mine workers and medical officers about their experiences.

+It was while he was conducting this research, poring over archival medical records and Chamber of Mines documents, that McCulloch began to notice a pattern emerging.

+“You'll find medical offices in rural areas in Botswana from 1920 saying that men coming back from the mines are coming back with lung disease, but they're not being compensated,” said McCulloch on a call from Australia.
+He works at RMIT University in Melbourne, but makes frequent trips back to South Africa.

 He described how, when black miners became noticeably ill, they would either be shipped out or repatriated, before another migrant laborer was subbed in.

-This informal policy of not compensating black miners properly continued unabated and unquestioned for years.
+This informal policy of not properly compensating black miners continued unabated and unquestioned for years.
 Any evidence of it was also quietly buried.

 “The migrant labor system was made up of men coming from rural areas of the Eastern Cape, Botswana, Lesotho and Mozambique,” said McCulloch.

-> Men coming back from the mines are coming back with lung disease, but they're not being compensated
+> “In that time, perhaps as many as half of the former gold mine workers with silicosis have probably died”

 “The men were considerably cheaper to employ than white workers, in part because of the apartheid laws.”